PatrickPT/patrickpt.github.io/content/posts/2023_01_01_why_a_blog/why_a_blog.md

 With this short introduction you should be able to set up your own blog really fast and in worst case troubleshoot your way through.
 **Enjoy!**

+I am happy with my new blog and will further play around with it.
+If you like my content connect via [LinkedIN](https://www.linkedin.com/in/patrickschnass/).

 # References